What are Macros, and Should You Count Them?

 Should you count macros?
 The Bulletproof stance

 The Bulletproof Diet takes a loose approach to tracking macros.
-As a general recommendation, you’ll get 50-70% of calories from quality fats, up to 20% from protein, up to 20% from vegetables and up to 5% from fruit or starch.
+But as a general recommendation, you’ll get 50-70% of calories from quality fats, up to 20% from protein, up to 20% from vegetables and up to 5% from fruit or starch.

-The range allows for more customization depending on your dietary needs and goals—you don’t need to force yourself to hit certain numbers or count calories to feel the benefits of Bulletproof.
+This range allows for more customization depending on your dietary needs and goals.
+You don’t need to force yourself to hit certain numbers or count calories to feel the benefits of Bulletproof.

 Beyond the ratios, the Bulletproof Diet also recommends a range of food group servings so there is no counting or measuring required.
-If you follow the servings on the Bulletproof Diet Roadmap and stick to “green-zone” choices, you can still hit your goals while eating nutrient-rich foods that also taste delicious.
+If you follow the servings on the Bulletproof Diet Roadmap and stick to “green-zone” choices, you can still hit your goals while eating delicious, nutrient-rich foods.

-Unlike macro tracking alone, the Bulletproof Diet also recommends high-quality foods to fill your micro- and macronutrients without feeling foggy or inflamed.
-With clean meals, you can eat when you’re hungry, stop when you’re full and have the energy you need to conquer your to-do list.
+Unlike macro tracking alone, the Bulletproof Diet also recommends high-quality foods to fill your micronutrients and macronutrients.
+When you eat nutrient-dense foods, you can eat when you’re hungry, stop when you’re full and have the energy you need to conquer your to-do list.

 Want to tailor your macros to build muscle on the keto diet?
 Check out keto bodybuilding diet tips from an expert.